Skip to main content

 How We Cut Your Carbon

-Every month, we fund carbon offsetting through Ecologi, who then invest that money into projects that remove more greenhouse gasses from the atmosphere than our carbon footprint puts in.
-This equates to 50kg of carbon for every new user of our climate-positive products.
+Every month, Your Co-op send funds to climate-impact partners Ecologi, who then invest that money into projects that remove more greenhouse gasses from the atmosphere.
+This equates to 10kg of carbon for every user of our climate-positive products.
 The carbon reduction projects Your Co-op fund, are certified at the very highest level as Gold Standard and equivalent.

 To help with long-term carbon capture, we also plant trees on behalf of every new customer in reforestation projects all over the world.
 The aim is to support biodiversity, prevent ecological collapse and keep global temperatures from rising above 1.5C.
-This is made possible by your climate-positive broadband and mobile services funding Ecologi's tree-planting partner, Eden Restoration projects.
-Through this, they plant millions of trees around the world each month.
+This is made possible by your climate-positive broadband and mobile services funding Ecologi's tree-planting partner, Eden Restoration projects

 How much Carbon is emitted by using our Ethical Broadband?